 Dentures might be the right solution for you if you have lost some or all of your natural teeth due to injury, decay, or disease.
 However, dentures may not be the best choice for everyone.
 Factors like age, overall health, and the condition of your gums and jaw will be considered when determining whether or not dentures are right for you.

 During your consultation, our team in Wilton will examine your teeth and gums to determine whether dentures are the right solution for you.
 We’ll also discuss any concerns or questions you may have about the process, including the cost and insurance, the time it takes to get dentures, and the care and maintenance involved afterwards.

 Types of Dentures

-Conventional partial is made by a dentist after removing any tissue that’s remaining in the mouth, while an immediate partial functions like a temporary prosthesis that is clamped onto healthy gums to simulate dental ridge shape right after removing teeth.
+Partial dentures are removable replacements for missing teeth.
+They may be either “conventional” or “immediate.”
+Conventional partials are made by a dentist after removing any remaining tissue in the mouth, while immediate partials act as a temporary prosthesis that is clamped onto healthy gums to simulate teeth right after they are removed.

 Adjusting to Dentures